 • gage-type

-Reine Claude Doree was once said to be the "original" Old Green Gage, but I am not quite sure if this is accurate.
+Reine Claude Doree was once said to be the "original" Old Green Gage, but I am not sure if this is accurate.
 I need to look over this once again.

 Reine De Mirabelle